STEP FOUR: OWN THE PATTERN AND THE PROCESS OF LEARNING

 The Necessity to be Active

 If you want transformation, you must be the engine of your train and take command.
-A competent and honest coach will guide you through the process and encourage you to engage in your learning and development actively.
+A competent and honest coach will guide you through the process and encourage you to actively engage in your learning and development.